Jpt5832/blockly-Java-Generator/README.md

 4. Open in browser (after server has been started): http://localhost:8000/demos/java_class/

 - ** Keep local HTTP server running until you are finished using the tool.
-Press Ctrl + C to stop server) **
+Press Ctrl + C inside the terminal to stop server **

 ## Features
 - Buttons-only block adding into environment